Middlesbrough: Post-war development

-Post-war industrial to modern non-industrial Middlesbrough has changed the town, many buildings having been replaced and roads built.
-The A66 road was built through the town in the 1980s, the Royal Exchange being demolished to make way for it.
+The transition from post-war industrial to modern non-industrial Middlesbrough changed the town; many buildings were replaced and roads built.
+The A66 road was built through the town in the 1980s and the Royal Exchange was demolished to make way for it.

-Middlesbrough F.C.'s modern Riverside Stadium opened on 26 August 1995 next to Middlesbrough Dock.
-The club moved from Ayresome Park, which had been their home for 92 years.
+Middlesbrough F.C.'s modern Riverside Stadium opened on 26 August 1995, next to Middlesbrough Dock.
+The club moved from Ayresome Park, which had been its home for 92 years.

-The original St Hilda's area of Middlesbrough, after decades of decline and clearance, was given a new name of Middlehaven in 1986 on investment proposals to build on the land.
-Middlehaven has since had new buildings built there including Middlesbrough College and Middlesbrough FC's Riverside Stadium amongst others.
-Also situated at Middlehaven is the "Boho" zone, offering office space to the area's business and to attract new companies, and also "Bohouse", housing.
+The original St Hilda's area of Middlesbrough, after decades of decline and clearance, was given the new name of Middlehaven, in 1986, on investment proposals to build on the land.
+Middlehaven has since had new buildings built there including Middlesbrough College and the Riverside Stadium amongst others.
+Also situated at Middlehaven is the Boho zone, offering office space to the area's business, to attract new companies and also Bohouse housing.
 Some of the street names from the original grid-iron street plan of the town still exist in the area today.

-The expansion of Middlesbrough southwards, eastwards and westwards continued throughout the 20th century absorbing villages such as Linthorpe, Acklam, Ormesby, Marton and Nunthorpe and continues to the present day.
+The expansion of Middlesbrough southwards, eastwards and westwards continued throughout the 20th century, absorbing villages such as Linthorpe, Acklam, Ormesby, Marton and Nunthorpe; it continues to the present day.

+Governance

+National representation

+Middlesbrough is represented in the UK Parliament by two MPs from the following constituencies: